-AUTOBIOGRAPHY OF MARY ANN LILLEY
+AUTODIOGRAPHY OF MARY A. LILLEY.

-My Great-Great-Grandfather, Hamilton, came from Scotland and settled in Maryland early in 1700, because Grandmother was married and settled in her own home at the commencement of the Revolutionary War, so you can have some idea when they came.
-She was born here and her father may have been born here but she was born here.
+My Great-Granefather, Namilton, can from scotland and bettled in Varyland early in 1700, because Granemother was married and sottled in her own heme at the commencement of the Revelutionary Var, so you can have some idea when they came.
+She was born here and her father ma have been born here but she was born here.
 They must have come over about the time when Maryland was settled.
-They came and settled in old Baltimore County (it is divided now into three counties, Baltimore, Fredrick and Cairoll).
-He had a son and a brother named John.
-He always went by the name of Old Judge Hamilton.
-He had married a widown, she had one daughter and they had then one son, my Great-Grandfather.
-They were Episcopalians and there was a church built in their neighborhood and he had a pew given to him and his heirs as long as the church lasted, as he had given very liberally to its building.
+They came and settled in old saltimore County (it is divided now into three counties, Baltimo e, Francisk and Carroll).
+It has a son and a brother named John.
+He always went by the name of Old Judge wallton.
+He had married a sides, she hid one daughter and they had then one son, my Great-Grandfather.
+They were spiscopalians and there was a church built in their neigh school and he had a pew riven to him and his helps as real as the church lasted, as he had given very linerally to its building.

-He had one son and he married and had a child, my Grandfather, and a son, her brother, then he died early.
-The son's name was John Hamilton.
-The daughter's name was Rachel Hamilton.
+We had one son and he madried and had a child, so Grandmother, and a sen, her erother, then he died early.
+The son's made was John Familton.
+The daughter's name was machel Familton.

-I do not know what age the old man lived to be but the old lady lived to be 110.
-When she was 100 years old, she would ride on horseback around her place with her overseer.
+I do not know what age the old can lived to be but the old lady lived to be 110.
+Then she was 100 years old, she would ride to horseback around her place with ner overseeer.
 She died of the influenza, did not die of old age.
-After the death of the Graat Grandfather, the old people took the two children and kept them and raised them.
-My Grandmother was married from there and her brother served in the Revolution and was in the Dartmoor Prison, (it was either my Grandmother's brother or my Mother's brother, one of them was in the prison, when the prisoners were fired upon).
-One day there was a man who came and said he was not well and asked to stay all night.
-Grandfather took him in, he was an Englishman and he told Grandfather that he had no money to pay him with but that he had a Soldier's Warrant, such as they gave the soldiers for so many acres in Ohio, and he said that he had no relations and for him to take it.
-Soon after he died and Grandfather burried him at his own expense.
-Some time afterwards he gave a lawyer, who was going to Philadelphia, the power of attorney and gave him the Warrant to get him the land at the War Office.
+After the death of the Great-Chandfather, the old people took the two children and kept them and raised them.
+By transmither was married from there and her brother served in the Revolution and was in the Dartmoor Prison, (it was either my transmither's prother or my tother's brother, one of them was in the prison, when the prisoners were fired apon).

+One day there was a man who came and said he was not well and asked to star all night.
+Grandfather took him in, he was an Engli hp man are he told Grandfather that he had no money to pay him with but that he had a doldier's Warrant, such as they gave the soldiers for so many acros in Chio, and he said that he had no relations and for him to take it.
+Soon after he died and Grandfather curried him at his own expense.
+Done time of attorner he gave him the get him the land at the War Office.
 He went and soon came back and by Oath gave up his attorney's power which paper I have and said that he had not time to attend to the matter at Philadelphia and that he had left the papers there and that Grandfather could get them attended to by writing for them.
-Soon after Grandfather wrote and was informed that the dead Man's brother had called for the papers and that they were gone.
-Then not dong afterwards the lawyer moved away.
+Soon after Grandfather wrote and was informed that the dead man's brother had called for thepapers and that they were gone.
+Then not long afterwards the lawyer moved away.